shane-kercheval/r-tools/general/README.md

 ```R
 calibration_table <- function(actual_observations, predicted_probabilities, target_positive_class = 'positive')
 ```

 - a calibration chart/plot/table "shows some measure of the observed probability of an event versus the predicted class probability."
 [Applied Predictive Modeling By Max Kuhn and Kjell Johnson, pg 249](http://appliedpredictivemodeling.com/)

 ```R
 calibration_chart <- function(cal_table, round_by = 2)
 ```

-- this function returns a ggplot objects showing a calibration chart based on [Applied Predictive Modeling By Max Kuhn and Kjell Johnson, pg 249](http://appliedpredictivemodeling.com/)
+- this function returns a ggplot object showing a calibration chart based on [Applied Predictive Modeling By Max Kuhn and Kjell Johnson, pg 249](http://appliedpredictivemodeling.com/)
 - `cal_table` takes a dataframe returned by the `gain_lift_table()` function.